laurentpayot/floweret/README.md

 // TypeMismatch: Argument #1 should be of type 'string matching regular expression /\S+@\S+\.\S+/' instead of String "laurent.example.com". showEmail('laurent.example.com', "Hi", "Hello!")
 ```

+* **:warning:** Regular expressions are slow so if you need to check a lot of data consider creating a custom type (see below) with a `validate` method using String prototype methods instead.

 ### Typed array type